Sa1Vation/Notes/BTH007/BTH007FinalReview.md

 - Coordination and communication complexity
 - Disparities (uneven) in work approaches

+### Negative impact of transfers

+- Loss of knowledge within the product
+- Temporary productivity decrease
+- Initial reduction in scope of delivery
+- Temporal decrease in quality
+- Growing product entropy/complexity; technical degradation
+- Lack of co-located expertise of all system’s domains
+- Prolongation of experts from original site for solving difficult problems
+- Demands of more detailed requirements specification

 ### Transfer models

 - Phase-based model - most popular model